 Access to International Policymakers

-Students participating in the Geneva Intensive Course Week have often interned at international policy organizations such as the United Nations, World Health Organization, and World Trade Organization in previous years.
+Students participating in the Duke Global Policy Program in Geneva have often combined the course week with an internship at international policy organizations such as the United Nations, World Health Organization, and World Trade Organization in previous years.